 - Student organizations are not permitted to raise funds on campus for the purpose of making rent or mortgage payments.
 A registered student organization may apply to raise funds on campus for capital improvements on its facilities that it can demonstrate will benefit the organization’s program.

-- All student organizations are charged a reservation fee for use of campus facilities for fundraising activities.
+- Student organizations are charged a reservation fee for use of campus facilities for all fundraising activities.
 The University does not subsidize fundraising on campus by student groups.
-This means groups do not have the benefit of a variable rate when fundraising, and instead will pay the significantly higher University community rate.
-Check with Campus Events and Visitor Services for details on use fee.
+This fee is currently $40 per room per day, in addition to any facility rental fees.

 - Student groups sponsoring events on campus that are open to the public and that charge admission or request donations for admission are required to arrange and report ticket sales and receipts through the Campus Box Office.

 - Student organizations or sport clubs planning to use an off-campus or commercial promoter to help sponsor or organize an on-campus event must contact a CSI Advisor for special guidelines before making any arrangements or contractual agreement.
 Publicity and promotion must make it clear that the function is sponsored by that organization acting in a private capacity and not as a representative of the University.

 - Student organizations and sport clubs may not sign any contracts on behalf of the University or act as its agent.

 - Fundraising approval for donations and table sales will be approved for no more than one quarter at a time.